mollie/mollie-api-node/README.md

 ## Features

 - [Payments](https://www.mollie.com/en/docs/reference/payments/create): are the heart of the Mollie API: this is where most implementations start off.
-- [Methods](https://www.mollie.com/en/docs/reference/methods/list): shows all the payment methods activated on the payment profile.
+- [Methods](https://www.mollie.com/en/docs/reference/methods/list): show all the payment methods activated on the website profile.
 - [Issuers](https://www.mollie.com/en/docs/reference/issuers/list): allow you to integrate iDEAL's bank selection screen into your own payment flow.
 - [Refunds](https://www.mollie.com/en/docs/reference/refunds/list-all): allow you to make refunds in relation to a payment.
 - [Customers](https://www.mollie.com/en/docs/reference/customers/create): allow you to manage your customer's details.